eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

-The pedestrian model to use can be selected by using the simulation option **--pedestrian.model** {{DT_STR}} with the available parameters being *nonInteracting* and *striping* (default is *striping*).
+The pedestrian model to use can be selected by using the simulation option **--pedestrian.model** {{DT_STR}} with the available parameters being *nonInteracting* and *striping* or *jupedsim* (default is *striping*).
 The interface between the pedestrian model and the rest of the simulation was designed with the aim of having a high degree of freedom when implementing new models.
-It is planned to implement models with a higher level of interaction detail in the future.

 ## Model *nonInteracting*